Abstracted-Labs/saturn-sdk/docs/pages/getting-started.md

 # Setting up a `Saturn` Instance

-To start interacting with the Software Development Kit (SDK), you first need to instantiate a `Saturn` class object.
-This object will provide you with access to the necessary methods for creating and managing multisigs.
+Getting started with the Saturn Software Development Kit (SDK) is like unlocking a toolbox.
+Each tool within the toolbox corresponds to a different functionality you can leverage to manage multisigs.
+To begin, you first need to unlock this toolbox by instantiating a `Saturn` class object.

 ## 1. Importing Dependencies:

-Start by importing the required classes and functions from the SDK:
+Your journey starts with gathering your tools.
+The required classes and functions from the SDK are your keys:

 ```typescript
 import { ApiPromise, WsProvider } from "@polkadot/api";
 import { Saturn } from "saturn-sdk";
 ```

-Here, `ApiPromise` and `WsProvider` are imported from the `@polkadot/api` package, while `Saturn` is imported from the `saturn-sdk` package.
+Think of `ApiPromise` and `WsProvider` as your tool connectors, which are imported from the `@polkadot/api` package.
+Meanwhile, `Saturn` is your main toolbox from the `saturn-sdk` package.

 ## 2. Connecting to Tinkernet/InvArch:

-Next, establish a connection to a Tinkernet/InvArch node by creating an instance of `ApiPromise`.
+Now it's time to connect your tools to the workbench, Tinkernet/InvArch, by establishing a connection using an instance of `ApiPromise`.

 ```typescript
 const wsProvider = new WsProvider(